CatLabInteractive/catlab-drinks/docs/nfc.md

 party system that allows users to order drinks straight from there table.

 Alternatively, a card MAY also be assigned `aliases`, which is an external identifier from a separate application that is used to link the cards owner to the card.
+When this external application loads the order page with this alias as `card` query parameter, the order will be paid from that cards' balance.
+(For example, orders made through `http://drinks.catlab.eu/order/iYkyGWx4grX6HLY9HqmnUNo4Pseavubi?card=abcdef` will be charged to card with alias `abcdef`).